WictorT/the-boring-translator/README.md

 * Translations are auto-updated from GoogleCloud, only after you:
     1. Created a key
     2. Created at least a translation for that key
-* To export the translations call `POST /export`.
+* To get the zip archive call `POST /export`.
 You will get the link to download, while the export will happen in the background.
 * I did not use Transformers on intention.
 It breaks the MVC a bit but project requirements does not make them mandatory at the moment.

 ### Documentation